daisybutler/Colour-Splash-project02/README.md

 - Simple-to-use color picker buttons;
 - Both background and textual samples that can have their colour changed;
 - Straightforward steps for use, including visual prompts, under the 'help' control;
-- A 'share' option so users can save their colour selection locally;
+- A 'share' option so users can save a text copy of their colour selection locally;
 - Easy navigation - text is kept to a minimum, clear call to action, two-page website, clean layout.

 ### **User Stories**